 Best Freshwater Lures

-If you are anything like me, you probably have several tackle boxes full of every type of lure about which you have ever curious.
-From spinners to plastic worms to poppers to jigs I have them all.
+If you are anything like us, you probably have several tackle boxes full of every type of fishing lure about which you have ever curious.
+From spinners to plastic worms to poppers to fishing jigs I have them all.
 However, there is just a handful that I use on a regular basis, and they cover about every type of fish I target.

 1. Standard Plastic Worm